Bais Yaakov: History

 The second graduating class of the Bais Ya'akov in Łódź, Poland, in 1934.

 The Bais Yaakov movement was started by seamstress Sarah Schenirer in 1917 in Kraków, Poland.
-The first school building survives as apartments, and is marked with a bronze plaque.

 While boys attended cheder and Talmud Torah schools (and in some cases yeshivas), at that time, there was no formalized system of Jewish education for girls and young Jewish women.

 Schenirer saw that there was a high rate of assimilation among girls due to the vast secular influences of the non-Jewish schools that the girls were then attending.
 Sarah Schenirer concluded that only providing young Jewish women with a thorough, school-based Jewish education would effectively combat this phenomenon.
 She started a school of her own, trained other women to teach, and set up similar schools in other cities throughout Europe.
+The first school building survives as apartments, and is marked with a bronze plaque.

 She obtained the approval of Yisrael Meir Kagan (author of Chofetz Chaim), who issued a responsum holding that contemporary conditions required departing from traditional prohibitions on teaching women Torah and accepting the view that it was permitted.
-Following the Chofetz Chaim's approbation, the Bais Yaakov Movement in Poland was taken under the wing of Agudath Israel.
+Following the Chofetz Chaim's approbation, the Bais Yaakov Movement in Poland was taken under the wing of Agudath Israel, the political organization of world Orthodoxy.
 Additionally, Schenirer sought and received approbation from Hasidic rabbis as well, most notably the Belzer Rebbe and the Gerrer Rebbe.
+After its adoption by the Agudat Israel in 1923 hundreds of schools were created in Poland.

 Judith Grunfeld was persuaded to assist Schenirer.
-The original Bais Yaakov was a seminary of sorts, intended to train girls to themselves become teachers and spread the Bais Yaakov movement.
+In addition to Jewish subjects of bible and commentary, prayers, laws, and the duties expected of the Jewish woman, secular subjects such as literature, German and other subjects were taught.
+With the rapid increase in schools there was a need to train teachers as well, so a seminary was established to train girls to themselves become teachers and spread the Bais Yaakov movement.
 Grunfeld would lead the seminary from 1924 to 1929.
+Rabbi Yehudah Leib Orlean, became the director of the Kraków seminary and the Kraków Central Office in 1933.

 Girls who were taught in the Bais Yaakov movement used their education as psychological support to survive World War II and the Holocaust.

 Besides elementary and high schools, there are also post-secondary schools in the Bais Yaakov system, usually referred to as 'seminaries'.
 These run various courses, generally lasting between one and three years.